The Catholic Church Concocts History

 In the mid years of the second century the churches of the Mediterranean world were autonomous entities, with little doctrinal agreement.
-There were churches in Asia Minor, Palestine, Egypt, Armenia, Rome and Syria with their own idiosyncratic interpretations of Christianity.
+There were churches in Asia Minor, Palestine, Egypt, Armenia, Rome and Syria, each with their own idiosyncratic interpretations of Christianity.
 We know most about Rome, but Alexandria, Ephesus, and Antioch all had larger Christian communities.

-“was recognized as the Prince of the Apostles and the first Supreme Pontiff; his See, Rome, has thus enjoyed the position of primacy over the entire Catholic Church” (Catholic Encyclopedia).
-They contend Peter was crucified in about 64 CE and buried on Vatican Hill and that they now have his bones (discussed in chapter 23.)
-They say that Peter’s authority has been passed on to all subsequent popes (the so-called “apostolic succession”), who represent the original church as established by Jesus.
+“was recognized as the Prince of the Apostles and the first Supreme Pontiff; his See, Rome, has thus enjoyed the position of primacy over the entire Catholic Church” (Catholic Encyclopedia.)
+They contend Peter was crucified in about 64 CE and buried on Vatican Hill and that they now have his bones.
+They say that Peter’s authority has been passed on to all subsequent popes (the so-called “apostolic succession,”) who represent the original church as established by Jesus.
 I think all of this is rank fiction.

-To support this ‘thumping big lie’, (to quote Schonfield,) some “evidence” needed to be fabricated, preferably a ringing endorsement from Christ himself.
+To support this “thumping big lie,” (to quote Schonfield,) some “evidence” needed to be fabricated, preferably a ringing endorsement from Christ himself.
 I suspect an anonymous author inserted the following verses into the sixteenth chapter of Matthew:

 “But you, he said ‘who do you say I am?’
 Then Simon Peter spoke up, ‘You are the Christ,’ he said ‘the Son of the living god.’
 Jesus replied, ‘Simon, son of Jonah, you are a happy man!
 Because it was not flesh and blood that revealed this to you but my Father in heaven.
 So now I say to you: You are Peter and on this rock I will build my church.
 And the gates of the underworld can never hold out against it.
 I will give you the keys of the kingdom of heaven; whatever you bind on earth shall be considered bound in heaven; whatever you loose on earth shall be considered loosed in heaven.
 Then he gave the disciples strict orders not to tell anyone that he was the Christ” (Matt.
-16:15–20, NJB).
+16:15–20, NJB.)

-The same section from Mark’s gospel (which Matthew copied) does not contain this church/rock/key interpolation.
-I can’t prove this was an interpolation, yet it hardly sounds like something a first century Jewish peasant, would say.
+The same section from Mark’s gospel (which Matthew copied) doesn’t contain this church/rock/key interpolation.
+I can’t prove this was an interpolation, yet it hardly sounds like something Jesus, a first century Jewish peasant, would say.

 An abridged version of the same (probable) interpolation was added to John’s Gospel (this time moved forward to the very beginning of Jesus’ ministry) and with subtle differences:

 “And when Jesus beheld him, he said, Thou art Simon the son of Jona: thou shalt be called Cephas, which is by interpretation, a stone.
 One of the two which heard John speak, and followed him, was Andrew, Simon Peter’s brother.
 He first findeth his own brother Simon, and saith unto him, we have found the Messiah, which is, being interpreted, the Christ.
 And he brought him to Jesus.
-And when Jesus beheld him, he said, Thou art Simon the son of Jona: thou shalt be called Cephas, which is by interpretation, a stone” (John 1:40–42, KJV).
+And when Jesus beheld him, he said, Thou art Simon the son of Jona: thou shalt be called Cephas, which is by interpretation, a stone” (John 1:40–42, KJV.)
 John’s Gospel says nothing about the founding of a church.